- Concrete Sealer

 All decorative colored concrete should be sealed to protect the finish and preserve the color.
 But wouldn’t it be nice if you could both color and seal concrete in one step?
 That’s the beauty of tinted concrete sealers.
 They provide all the protective benefits of a clear concrete sealer along with a subtle dose of color.
 Not only do they save time and labor, they also save money by eliminating the expense of an integral color or concrete stain.
 Read on to learn more about the benefits and applications of tinted sealers and how to get the best results when using them.

-Colored Concrete Sealer X-3 was used on this patio.
+Colored Concrete Sealer X-3 was used on this patio to remove the unwanted pink color.
 Stone Technologies, Corp.

 What types of sealers can be tinted?